nusmanov/demo-bank-service/readme.md

 ## Intro
 This project is used to coach a new spring boot developer to:
  - implement a simple bank restful service
- - implement a clean testing stategy (a lot Unit-Tests, less Tests with Application Context, less Integration Tests)
+ - implement a clean testing strategy (a lot Unit-Tests, less Tests with full Application Context, less Integration Tests)

 ## Testing